stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/06-using-login-screenlet-for-authentication.markdown

 Follow these steps to conform `ViewController` to the `LoginScreenletDelegate`
 protocol:

-1. Import `LiferayScreens`, and in the class declaration, set `ViewController` to adopt the `LoginScreenletDelegate` protocol.
+1. Import `LiferayScreens` and set `ViewController` to adopt the `LoginScreenletDelegate` protocol.
 The first few lines of the class should look like this:

         import UIKit
         import LiferayScreens